 As you study modules you’ll take part in assessments that do not contribute to your final mark, instead giving useful feedback on your progress and understanding.

-The MSc in Economics and Public Policy will open up a broad range of career options in government, the public sector, health or public administration.
+This course will open up a broad range of career options in government, the public sector, health or public administration.
 It is an ideal basis for progression to a PhD.

 You'll gain the skills that will allow you to work in a variety of organisations.
 These include: